re-Tick/ssd-jwt-auth/README.md

 All services in SSD authenticate with JWTs.

+This package is used in 2 places.
+Token-Machine uses this to create JWTs. ssd services use this to validate JWTs (verifyer.go). ssg-gate creates user tokens by calling the token-machine API.
+Some service will eventually create service JWTs as well.

+It also has a middleware that can be used by all services, to transparently validate tokens. ssd-gate uses its own middleware has there are other alternate forms of auth.

 Communications fall in these categories:
 - External systems to services within SSD :These will typically go through the ssd-gate where they will be authenticated
 - SSD services to other SSD Services: These will use the "internal-account" type to increase the priviledges Or can use the token received to support a call
-- UI to SSD-Gate: As secure cookie is already implemented, we will continue to use it till it is changed to JWT
+- UI to SSD-Gate: As secure cookie is already implemented, we will continue to use it.
+JWTs with large number groups cause error in Session cookie length

 Token creation:
 - UI will provide options to create tokens specific to an integration